FlyingFathead/whisper-transcriber-telegram-bot/README.md

 2. The bot will acknowledge the request and begin processing.
 3. Once processing is complete, the bot will send the transcription files to you.

+### Commands:
+- `/help` and `/about` - get help on bot use, list version number, available models and commands, etc.
+- `/model` - view the model in use or change to another available model.

 ## Changes

 - v0.10 - `/help` & `/about` commands added for further assistance